BananaAccounting/General/OfficeAddIns/CreateAddIn.md

 4. Go to the folder where XAMPP is installed (usually **C:\xampp\htdocs**).

 5. Basically this is the folder where to put all the files, but it is recommended to create other folder and subfolder in order to separate each add-in.
-In our case, the final structure should be something like C:\xampp\htdocs\OfficeAddIns\ExcelAddIns\... .
+In our case, the final structure should be something like C:\xampp\htdocs\OfficeAddIns\ExcelAddIns\<Add_in_folder> .

 ## Setup the environment